 What’s the Lucid Air charge time and speed

-The Air uses a 900-volt architecture which should allow for very rapid recharging of its battery pack.
+The Air uses a 900-volt architecture which allows for very rapid recharging of its battery pack.
 Lucid says it’ll charge more “miles of energy per hour” than any other EV, filling up to 300 miles in 20 minutes.

 What’s the Lucid Air horsepower and torque?